Wolverine971/9takes/src/blog/enneagram/biggest-compliments-to-give-each-enneagram-type.md

             "@value":"2023-08-09"
          },
-         "description":"A captivating and informative exploration of the biggest compliments one can give to each Enneagram type, crafted to offer insights and resonating deeply with each type's essence.", "headline":"The Ultimate Compliments for Every Enneagram Type", "image":{
+         "description":"A captivating and informative exploration of the biggest compliments one can give to each Enneagram type, crafted to offer insights and resonating deeply with each type's essence.", "headline":"The 9 Biggest Compliments to Give to Each Enneagram Type", "image":{
             "@type":"ImageObject",
             "height":900,